StanleyKo13/Power-BI-dashboard-portfolio/README.md

 #### -Highlights suppliers associated with frequent or significant shortages.
 #### -Incorporates demand forecasts to predict potential future shortages.

-# 4. Available to Promise Analysis Tool
+# 4. Available to Promise Analytical Tool

 ## Description
 This tool present calculates the quantity of a product that is available for customer orders.
 It takes into account current inventory, material supply leadtime, planned production, and existing customer orders.